Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 “Wish I had the time…” Daar grumbled.
 “An’ yeah.
 He an’ I think alike about resurrectin’ our spiritual heritage.
 It was *stolen* from us, an’ I mean ‘ta bring it back.”

 “Bring it back, or reinvent it?”
 Thurrsto asked.
 Daar shot him a Look, and he ducked his head respectfully.
 “My Father, we can’t really know anything about our history.
-If this proves anything---” he waved a hand at the assembled treasures, “---it’s that everything we *think* we know about our past is suspect.
+If this proves anything - ” he waved a hand at the assembled treasures, “ - it’s that everything we *think* we know about our past is suspect.
 The well’s been poisoned.
 Why keep trying to drink from it, when we could dig a fresh well?”

 “We can figger out the bits that were authentically *ours* by payin’ attention t’what the Hierarchy spent the most effort *killin.’* Or, at least, the bits that spoke most to our nature.”